hungdv136/rio/README.md

 ## Introduction

 Rio is a declarative HTTP mocking library for unit test in Golang and HTTP/gPRC mock server for integration test.
 Using the same framework for both kind of tests can help to share stub definition schema or codes between developers and testers easily.
-This framework has been used for thousands of test cases internally for a long time ago, but it just has been published recently
+This framework has been used for thousands of test cases internally for a long time ago, but it just has been published recently (Rio is a variant of parrot)

 ## Features

-- Simple and fluent API for unit test in Golang
+- Fast, simple and fluent API for unit test in Golang
 - DSL in YAML/JSON format for stub declarations
 - Supports wide-range response types (html, xml, json and binary)
 - Can be deployed as mock server (HTTP and gRPC) for integration test